rohit12crj/Study-Notes/Terraform/notes.md

 how will u do terraform version upgrade withput downtime

-explain how terraform vault integrates with github action , jenkins internally
+explain how terraform vault integrates with github action , jenkins internally & how does it works

 What is IaC ?
 Why Terraform ?